craff/normaliser/README.md

   It has some interesting features :

+ - It is maintained (compile with latest OCaml) but not changed anymore.
+   If you use it for teaching, you files will probably still work in 10 or 20 years

  - Three modes of evaluation:
        lazy: call-by-name with some sharing
        left: call-by-name with no sharing
        trace: call-by-name and printing of each beta-reduction step or tracing of particular functions.

- - It is implemented in Objective-Caml (a ML dialect) so easily portable to many machines, even very small ones.
+ - It is implemented in OCaml (a ML dialect) so easily portable to many machines, even very small ones.

  - It is quite efficient.
 It uses a High-Order-Abstract-Syntax